 - a driver can choose to enroll in the ignition interlock program voluntarily for one year in place of a license suspension.

 The name “Noah’s Law” is in tribute to Officer Noah Leotta.
 The officer died in December by a suspected drunk driver while he was working on a DUI assignment.

 The best rule of thumb is always to not take chances when it comes to alcohol and driving.
 If you need representation on a drunk driving charge, contact the experienced DUI attorneys at Alpert Schreyer.
 The signs are pointing to tougher DUI laws in Maryland and the tougher the laws become, the more important it is that you make the best choice for your representation.
-Call us today for a free consultation and let us help you.
+Call us today for a free case evaluation and let us help you.